 Kafka: The Definitive Guide

-Author's recommendation
+Author recommendation

 Enterprise Integration Patterns

-Classic book on integration patterns referenced by the author
+Classic integration-patterns book referenced by the author.

 Receiver-based message logging